Martchus/doc/syncthingtray/_sources/README.md.txt

 ## Installation and deinstallation
 Check out [the website](https://martchus.github.io/syncthingtray/#downloads-section) for obtaining the executable or package.
-This README also lists more options and instructions for building from sources.
+This documentation also lists more options and instructions for building from sources.

 If you are using a package manager, you should follow its usual workflow.